nirjacobson/Sahara-Studio/README.md

 ## Usage

-Clone [QCollada](https://github.com/nirjacobson/QCollada) into the same parent directory and build it.
+Clone [QCollada](https://github.com/nirjacobson/QCollada) into the same parent directory and build it using Qt Creator.
-Then clone [Sahara](https://github.com/nirjacobson/Sahara) into the same parent directory, and checkout the branch that corresponds to your Raspberry Pi.
+Then clone [Sahara](https://github.com/nirjacobson/Sahara) into the same parent directory and build it using Qt Creator.
-Build Sahara.
 Finally, clone Sahara Studio, build, and run.